Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 "The mining firms could find reasons as to why they are seeking to appeal until the cows come home," he said, as it would likely work out cheaper for them to be in court for the next 15 years than it would be to compensate all of the claimants.

-> "It would likely work out cheaper for them [THE MINING COMPANIES] to be in court for the next 15 years than it would be to compensate all of the claimants".
+> "It would likely work out cheaper for them [THE MINING COMPANIES] to be in court for the next 15 years than it would be to compensate all of the claimants."

 One estimate cited by Reuters says that the total claim, erring on the conservative side, would be close to $3.25 billion.